| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 directly, that Red Cross and personal parcels were allowed PWs in the

+arrest-lock.
 After Oberst Warnstadt became commandant

 conditions, became even worse.
 Instructions to the guards on the use of